Oliver Cowdery: Encounter with Smith

-Second Elder of the church
+Church service and leadership

-When the church was organized on April 6, 1830, Smith became "First Elder" and Cowdery "Second Elder."
+When the Church of Christ was organized on April 6, 1830, Smith became "First Elder" and Cowdery "Second Elder."
 Although Cowdery was technically second in authority to Smith from the organization of the church through 1838, in practice Sidney Rigdon, Smith's "spokesman" and counselor in the First Presidency, began to supplant Cowdery as early as 1831.
-Cowdery held the position of Assistant President of the Church from 1834 until his resignation/excommunication in 1838.
-Cowdery was also a member of the first presiding high council of the church, organized in Kirtland, Ohio, in 1834.
+Cowdery held the position of Assistant President of the Church from 1834 until his excommunication in 1838.
+He was also a member of the first presiding high council of the church, organized in Kirtland, Ohio, in 1834.

 On December 18, 1832, Cowdery married Elizabeth Ann Whitmer, the daughter of Peter Whitmer, Sr. and sister of David, John, Jacob and Peter Whitmer, Jr. They had six children, of whom only one daughter survived to maturity.

-Cowdery helped Smith publish a series of Smith's revelations first called the Book of Commandments and later, as revised and expanded, the Doctrine and Covenants.
-Cowdery was also the editor, or on the editorial board, of several early church publications, including the Evening and Morning Star, the Messenger and Advocate, and the Northern Times.
+Cowdery helped Smith publish a series of revelations first called the Book of Commandments and later, as revised and expanded, the Doctrine and Covenants.
+He was also the editor, or on the editorial board, of several early church publications, including the Evening and Morning Star, the Messenger and Advocate and the Northern Times.

-When the church created a bank known as the Kirtland Safety Society in 1837, Cowdery obtained the money-printing plates.
+When the church created a bank known as the Kirtland Safety Society (KSS) in 1837, Cowdery obtained the money-printing plates.
 Sent by Smith to Monroe, Michigan, he became president of the Bank of Monroe, in which the church had a controlling interest.
 Both banks failed that same year.
-Cowdery moved to the newly founded Latter Day Saints settlement in Far West, Missouri, and suffered ill health through the winter of 1837–38.
+Cowdery moved to the newly founded Latter Day Saint settlement in Far West, Missouri, and suffered ill health through the winter of 1837–38.

-Early written history of the church

-In 1834 and 1835, with the help of Smith, Cowdery published a contribution to an anticipated "full history of the rise of the church of Latter Day Saints" as a series of articles in the church's Messenger and Advocate.
-His version was not entirely congruent with the later official history of the church.
-For instance, Cowdery ignored the First Vision but described an angel (rather than God or Jesus) who called Smith to his work in September 1823.
-He placed the religious revival that inspired Smith in 1823 (rather than 1820) and stated that this revival experience had caused Smith to pray in his bedroom (rather than the woods of the official history).
-Further, after first asserting that the revival had occurred in 1821, when Smith was in his "fifteenth year," Cowdery corrected the date to 1823 and stated that it was in Smith's 17th year (though 1823 was actually Smith's 18th year).